Cyber-attack TTP analysis for EPES systems: EPES system TTPs

 \subsection{Disruption}

-Disruption techniques are employed by adversaries to stop normal operation of EPES devices.
+Disruption techniques are employed by adversaries to stop normal operation of EPES devices and are based on the MITRE ICS ATT\&CK Matrix \textit{TA0106}\footnote{https://attack.mitre.org/tactics/TA0106/} (i.e., Impair Process Control) and \textit{TA0105}\footnote{https://attack.mitre.org/tactics/TA0105/} (i.e., Impact) tactics.
 Such commands are dangerous as may cause catastrophic damages on the industrial control process.
 Targets of interest may include active procedures or parameters that manipulate the physical environment.
 These techniques can also include prevention or manipulation of reporting elements and control logic.
 If adversaries modify process functionality, then they may also obfuscate the results, which are often self-revealing in their impact on the outcome of a product or the environment.
 As disruption techniques are impacting physical control, they may also threaten the safety of operators and downstream users, which can prompt response mechanisms.

-In this category of techniques there a lot of methods including changes in the firmware, configuration, inputs/outputs, parameters and messages of industrial controllers that are directly connected to the industrial control process.
+In this category of techniques there are a lot of methods including changes in the firmware, configuration, inputs/outputs, parameters and messages of industrial controllers that are directly connected to the industrial control process.
 More sophisticated techniques also aim at changing the memory locations of industrial controllers.
 Finally, adversaries can apart from disrupting the operation of industrial controllers and causing Denial of Service (DoS) conditions, adversaries can also stop the existing communications of EPES devices, hence causing Network DoS.
 In particular, disruption techniques include: